 Develop our commercial program for in-space transportation.
 We conducted our inaugural test and demonstration mission with Vigoride in 2022 and began our second and third tests and demonstration missions in January and April 2023, respectively.
-We plan to conduct one additional test and demonstration mission with Vigoride during 2023.
+We plan to deliver customers to orbit on the Transporter-9 mission scheduled for November, 2023.
+The Company has space reserved on every currently planned SpaceX Transporter mission through the end of 2024 and is actively booking customers.
 All future missions remain subject to the receipt of licenses and government approvals, and successful completion of our efforts to prepare our spacecraft for flight.
 The Company can offer no assurances that the vehicles that it plans to operate in future missions will be ready on time, or that they will operate as intended.